gfscott/eleventy-plugin-embed-everything/README.md

 ### Configure embed services individually

-Each service comes with some useful defaults, but you can also configure each one individually using the same method:
+Each service comes with some useful defaults, but you can also configure each one individually.
+Override each plugin’s defaults by passing an options object that includes its fully-lowercase name as the key:

 ```javascript
 // configure YouTube videos to prohibit fullscreen